-The European Commission has in 2022 worked to propose two automotive KDT calls, starting in 2023, with two future massive European platforms: A European automotive hardware platform and a European opensource automotive software platform.
-The software platform will build an open reference architecture with standardized interfaces, touchpoints, data formats to allow abstraction between layers, a reference implementation and piloting with open-source components and toolboxes, including a toolchain covering the lifecycle and ecosystem developers whole product an for (skills).
-These reference architecture/implementation and standard interfaces will be open-source for European actors but not openaccess for the whole world.
+The software platform will build an open reference architecture with standardized interfaces, touchpoints, data formats to allow abstraction between layers, a reference implementation and piloting with open-source components and toolboxes, including a toolchain covering the whole product lifecycle and an ecosystem for developers (skills).
+These reference architecture/implementation and standard interfaces will be open-source for European actors but not open-access for the whole world.
 The proof of concept for this application platform shall be demonstrated with standardized applications of CCAM functions in the coming calls of the CCAM Partnership.